DemSec/RaspberryPi_Video_Car/RaspberryPi/var/www/Raspbrr/README.md

 The directory where the robot's programming happens

-__init__.py - Executed first; Includes website authenication; Sets up the available website URI directories.
+__init__.py - Executed first; Includes website authenication credentials; Sets up the available website URI directories.

 When a directory from the __init__.py is accessed through a GET request,